david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 # Example Custom Layer: The Hyperbolic Cosine (*cosh*) Function

-We will showcase the steps involved for implementing a custom layer using the simple hyperbolic cosine (*cosh*) function.
+We will follow the steps involved for implementing a custom layer using the simple hyperbolic cosine (*cosh*) function.
 The *cosh* function is mathematically calculated as:

 ![](../pics/cosh_equation.gif)

-As a function that simply calculates a value for the given value *x*, the *cosh* function is very simple when compared to most custom layers.
-Though the *cosh* function may not represent a "real" custom layer, it does serve the purpose of this tutorial as an example for working through the steps for implementing a custom layer.
+As a function that calculates a value for the given value *x*, the *cosh* function is very simple when compared to most custom layers.
+Though the *cosh* function may not represent a "real" custom layer, it serves the purpose of this tutorial as an example for working through the steps for implementing a custom layer.

 # Getting Started